FAST FACTS about the National External Diploma Program (NEDP)

 Is there an NEDP provider in my area?

-- struggle with higher level math
+• Individuals who struggle with higher order math

 How long does it take to complete the program?